 Technically, both are also similar:

 You can think of Atomic Data more like a (dynamic) SQL database that offers guarantees about its content type, and a Solid Pod more like a document store that takes in all kinds of content.
+Most of the differences have to do with how Atomic Schema aims to make linked data easier to work with, but that is covered in the previous RDF chapter.

 Event sourcing means that all changes are stored (persisted) and used to calculate the current state of things.
 In practice, this means that users get a couple of nice features for free: